Lifespan B3

 Light colour

-If we talk about the head light, then it is most often made white, and in such models you can determine the shade by colour temperature (see above).
-If a different colour is indicated in the characteristics of the “head” lamp, this most likely means that it has a coloured bulb, and the light emitted by the headlights will have the same shade.
-Note that we are talking about a shade, and not about a full-fledged light: for example, purple lamps will illuminate the surroundings with white light with a slight bias towards cold colours.
-At the same time, such lamps themselves will look exactly purple.
-Such features are useful primarily for external tuning of cars.
+If we talk about the head light, then it is most often made white, and in such models the shade can be determined by the color temperature (see above).
+If the characteristics of the “head” lamp indicate a different color, this most likely means that it has a painted bulb, and the light produced by the headlights will have the same shade.
+Note that we are talking specifically about shade, and not about full-fledged light: for example, purple lamps will illuminate the environment with white light with a slight bias towards cool colors.
+At the same time, such lamps themselves will look purple.
+Such features are useful primarily for external car tuning.